 Caveat: I am in no way criticizing the Native American contributors to these websites, only pondering some broader temptations that white Americans often fall prey to, which I will address in Part Six.
 As always, I’m more interested in how myth determines motivation and action – and also in the old American tradition of con-men masking as religious leaders.

-This is America in all its glorious contradictions: on the one hand, people making lots of money and on the other, accusations of fraud and charlatanism.
+This is America in all its glorious contradictions: on the one hand, people making lots of money from the latest flirtation with spirituality and on the other, accusations of fraud and charlatanism.
 After the Native Americans, the “Celticists” seem to be making the most noise, and perhaps rightly so.
-Phillip Berhnadt-House, who is both a pagan and a Celtic academic, gives as an example a person who gives workshops on “Druidry and Celtic Shamanism” and who calls himself an “ollamah” (note the spelling); then he lists the actual qualifications that such people needed to attain in ancient Ireland:
+Phillip Berhnadt-House, who is both a pagan and a Celtic academic, gives as an example a person who gives workshops on “Druidry and Celtic Shamanism” and who calls himself an “ollamah” (note the spelling); then he notes the actual qualifications that such people needed to attain in ancient Ireland:

 An ollamh is supposed to be the son of a poet for three generations, undergoing a period of scholarly training and practice for many years, knowing 350 compositions at the pinnacle of ascent through the seven grades of poet.